-In order to properly market for the holidays, it’s imperative that you prepare ahead of time.
-Start planning a couple of months before the holiday or season so that you can adequately execute your agenda.
-Whether you’re creating new specials or packages to entice visitors, working on creative campaigns to push gift certificates, or have special breakfasts planned, giving yourself time to get everything done makes a world of difference.
+If you want to market for the holidays properly, you must prepare ahead of time.
+Start planning a couple of months before the holiday or season so that you can adequately execute your strategy.
+Whether you're creating new specials or packages to entice visitors, working on creative campaigns to push gift certificates, or have special breakfasts planned, giving yourself time to get everything done makes a world of difference.

 2. Differentiate Yourself and Create Your Own Traditions

 One of the best ways to attract potential guests to your property for a particular holiday or season is to set yourself apart from the rest.
 How are you celebrating the holiday?
 What are you doing that your competitors are not doing?
-Many of our clients go above and beyond for the holidays to create an experience that guests will remember for a lifetime.
+Many of our clients go above and beyond for the holidays.
+They understand how important it is to create an experience that guests will remember for a lifetime.
 Here are just a few examples and ideas:

 The Orchard Inn’s Charles Dickens Dinners

 Each year around the winter holidays, The Orchard Inn hosts their Charles Dickens Christmas Dinners!
-The inn’s chef prepares a delicious four-course meal for guests to enjoy while listening to readings from Dickens’ A Christmas Carol.
+The Inn's chef prepares a delicious four-course meal for guests to enjoy.
+Additionally, a special guest reads from Dickens' A Christmas Carol.
 These dinners sell out fast, and guests reserve their spots almost a year in advance.

 The Fairbanks House’s Thanksgiving Holiday Package

-By the time Thanksgiving rolls around, The Fairbanks House has decorated their beautiful, Queen Anne Victorian mansion for the holidays.
+By the time Thanksgiving rolls around, The Fairbanks House has decorated their beautiful Queen Anne Victorian mansion for the holidays.
 Their Thanksgiving Holiday Package includes a daily gourmet breakfast, group dinner at a local restaurant, and more.
-What really makes this package stand out is their Black Friday Pajama Party!
-Everyone dons their most impressive pajama sets and the guests with the “most fun” PJs win a prize!
+What makes this package stand out is their Black Friday Pajama Party!
+Everyone dons their most impressive pajama sets, and the guests with the "most fun" PJs win a prize!